Prompt Generation Networks for Input-Space Adaptation of Frozen Vision Transformers: Introduction

 \section{Introduction}

 Large-scale pretrained models, such as those obtained from self-supervised or vision-language pretraining have shown remarkable performance gains for various visual tasks.
 Particularly models such as SEER~\cite{goyal2021self}, CLIP~\citep{Radford2021} and ALIGN~\citep{Jia2021} have demonstrated that large and multi-modal datasets can yield models that exhibit novel abilities in terms of robustness or few- and zero-shot learning.
 However, the requirements in terms of dataset size and compute infrastructure are exceedingly prohibitive for most researchers, such that these models are and will likely remain limited in terms of their diversity and availability.
 Exacerbating this trend further, model sizes are steadily increasing: a case in point is the recent development of a Vision Transformer model with 22B parameters~\cite{dehghani2023scaling}.
-Eventually, models will reach sizes that can only be served via dedicated hardware or API interfaces, as is already the case for the largest and best models in NLP (\eg~GPT-3~\citep{Brown2020}).
+Eventually, models will reach sizes that can only be served via dedicated hardware or API interfaces, as is already the case for the largest and best models in NLP (\eg~Llama 3~\citep{dubey2024llama}).

 Both of these developments mean that many classic approaches for finetuning models are not applicable anymore.
 This is because the prevailing paradigms entangle the adaptation and computation phase, for example by directly adapting weights in a model or by requiring internal access to the model's forward pass and modifying it with additional inputs~\cite{Jia2021}, or additional intermediate layers~\cite{zhang2021tip}.
 A solution to this is adapting frozen models by solely learning additional inputs.
 This approach covers not only the setting where the model is impossible to directly change, \textit{e.g.} because it is served via an API or hard-coded as an application-specific integrated circuit (ASIC), but also where it is very sensitive to changes, \textit{e.g.} due to quantization.
-Additionally learned inputs, also called \textit{prompts} are typically learned per domain and downstream task and have shown promising results for adapting to image domains~\citep{Bahng2022} and are broadly inspired from adversarial reprogramming~\cite{elsayed2018adversarial, kloberdanz2021improved}.
+Additionally learned inputs, also called \textit{prompts}, are typically learned per domain and downstream task and have shown promising results for adapting to image domains~\citep{Bahng2022} and are broadly inspired from adversarial reprogramming~\cite{elsayed2018adversarial, kloberdanz2021improved}.
 However, so far, the resulting performances have fallen short compared to finetuning models.